What are some shape themed Montessori inspired circle toddler school trays that will teach my toddler about shapes?

 Decorate a Circle

-I used the ball 2 part puzzles that I made for our ball-themed tot trays for this tray.
-I cut out all of the puzzles (minus the football because it isn’t shaped like a circle), then I traced them onto some construction paper.
-I put those on the tray along with a glue stick.
-While doing this tray, I presented one puzzle at a time and told Smiley Man to figure out where the pieces go.
-This was very difficult for him at first, but once we got the first and second ones figured out, he started to catch on.
-Plus, using the glue stick is great fine motor practice for him!
+You can use the two part ball puzzles that were made for the ball-themed toddler trays for this tray.
+Cut out all of the puzzles (minus the football because it isn’t shaped like a circle), the trace them onto some construction paper.
+Put the pieces on the tray along with a glue stick.
+While doing this tray, present one puzzle at a time and tell your toddler where the pieces go.
+At first this may be pretty difficult, but once they get the first and second ones figured out, they will start to catch on.
+Plus, using the glue stick is great fine motor practice!

-I got this appetizer tray from the dollar store and it is perfect for sorting.
+You can find an appetizer tray from the dollar store (or on amazon) and it is perfect for sorting.
 This tray has several green glass gems and several orange square pattern blocks in the center.
-Smiley Man is supposed to sort the green glass gems into one opening and the orange pattern blocks into another opening.
-We did a sorting activity with this tray during our Purple tot trays week, so I didn’t think I needed to demonstrate how to use the sorting tray again.
-I was wrong about that and Smiley Man immediately started putting one item in each empty spot.
-At least he was working on one-to-one correspondence, right? 😉 After he played around a little, I showed him how to sort the materials correctly.
-He actually really liked sorting once he realized what he was supposed to do.
+Have your toddler sort the green glass gems into one opening and the orange pattern blocks into another opening.
+You can also do a sorting activity with this tray during the Purple toddler trays week.

-This tot tray is perfect for a toddler that is just beginning to use scissors.
-I made this printable that has a bunch of circles of different sizes.
-I printed it on construction paper to make it more colorful, then I cut out the circles and put them on the tray with some scissors.
+This toddler tray is perfect for a toddler that is just beginning to use scissors.
+Print out this printable for the activity.
+You can print the first page on construction paper to make it more colorful, then cut out the circles and put them on the tray with some scissors.
 The idea is to cut the circles in half.
-At first, I helped Smiley Man hold the circles, but by the end of the week he was holding the paper and the scissors all by himself!
-I was so proud. 🙂 He didn’t quite cut the circles in half by himself, but he is gaining those beginner scissor skills.
+At first, you may need to help your toddler hold the circles, but by the end of the week they will probably be able to hold the paper and the scissors by themselves.
+Though they might still need help to cut them in half.

-I made this coloring circles printable and put it on the tray with some crayons.
+Print out this coloring circles printable and put it on the tray with some crayons.
 My color printer is currently out of yellow ink and I am still waiting for the new ink to arrive, so I just used markers to color the color words.
 I also broke all of the crayons in half so they are smaller.
-If you have a young toddler and want to teach him good pencil grip, breaking crayons in half is a great way to do this.
+If you have a young toddler and want to teach them good pencil grip, breaking crayons in half is a great way to do this.
 I don’t know what it is about having a smaller crayon, but it forces your child to grip it in a different way than if it was a full-length crayon.
-Anyway, Smiley Man just used the crayons to color the circles the right color.
+Anyway, have your toddler use the crayons to colored the circles the right color.